PCMSolver/pcmsolver/doc/users/building.rst

 Compilers
 ~~~~~~~~~

-+ a C++ compiler, compliant with the 1998 ISO C++ standard plus the 2003
++ a C++ compiler, compliant with the 2011 ISO C++ standard:
-  technical corrigendum and some additional defect reports.
+  - GCC 4.8 or later
+  - Clang 3.6 or later
+  - Intel 15.0.1 or later
 + a C compiler, compliant with the ISO C99 standard.
 + a Fortran compiler, compliant with the Fortran 2003 standard.